gramineproject/gramine/Documentation/manpages/gramine-sgx-get-token.rst

 Using this command is not necessary (it was previously), since the token is fetched automatically if needed during the first enclave start.

+On upstream/DCAP driver this command does nothing and is deprecated.
+In the future, it will be removed altogether.

 Command line arguments
 ======================